 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

-Trek FX 1 and FX 1 Disc hybrid bikes are often considered by beginners, commuters, and those who want to upgrade their old bike.
-But the question is, are they worth it?
+The Trek FX 1 hybrid bike is often considered by beginners, commuters, and those who want to upgrade their old bike.
+But the question is, is it worth it?

-You can also choose from two colors that change with each new generation.
+You can also choose from several colors that change with each new generation.
 Trek also usually equips them with slightly modified components every year.

 Here, I summarized the pros and cons of Trek FX 1 and FX 1 Disc.